lightvector/KataGo/README.md

      * Inputs version 4 is the version of input features KataGo currently uses, to be written down for training.
    * `cd python; ./selfplay/shuffle_and_export_loop.sh $BASEDIR/ $SCRATCH_DIRECTORY $NUM_THREADS`
      * This starts both the shuffler and exporter.
 The shuffler will use the scratch directory specified number of threads to shuffle in parallel.
-     * Also, if you're low on disk space, take a look also at the ./selfplay/shuffle.sh script (which is called by shuffle_and_export_loop.sh).
-Right now it's *very* conservative about cleaning up old shuffles in the middle of when the training might still be reading from them, you could tweak it to be a bit more aggressive.
+     * Also, if you're low on disk space, take a look also at the `./selfplay/shuffle.sh` script (which is called by `shuffle_and_export_loop.sh`).
+Right now it's *very* conservative about cleaning up old shuffles but you could tweak it to be a bit more aggressive.
    * `cd python; ./selfplay/train.sh $BASEDIR/ $TRAININGNAME b6c96 >> log.txt 2>&1 & disown`
      * This starts the training.
 You may want to look at or edit the train.sh script, it also snapshots the state of the repo for logging, as well as contains some training parameters that can be tweaked.
    * `cpp/main gatekeeper -rejected-models-dir $BASEDIR/rejectedmodels -accepted-models-dir $BASEDIR/models/ -sgf-output-dir $BASEDIR/gatekeepersgf/ -test-models-dir $BASED\